projectivetech/bash-installer-framework/README.md

 # License

 The installer framework is licensed under the MIT license.
 See `LICENSE` file for details.
-The `getopt` implementation in `utils/06_options.sh` has been written by [Aron Griffis](https://github.com/agriffis/pure-getopt/) and is licensed under the GNU GPLv3.
+The `getopt` implementation in `utils/06_options.sh` was written by [Aron Griffis](https://github.com/agriffis/pure-getopt/) and is licensed under the GNU GPLv3.